 Kashira is the pommel at the end of the hilt.

 Saya is the scabbard or sheath usually made of wood to protect the blade.
 If you’re an anime fan, Saya was the heroine character in Blood+.
-Now you see some connection.
+Now you see the connection.

 Sageo is the cord used to secure the sword to the obi (belt).